Notes about the maximum number of connections and the speed of Abyss Web Server

 Windows XP (even the Home edition) has no limit on the number of inbound TCP/IP connections.
 Since Abyss Web Server uses only TCP/IP, it can be configured to any number of concurrent connections (provided that your computer has the resources to handle them).

-IIS has a 10-connection limit on Windows XP Pro, Abyss Web Server does not
+IIS has a 10-connection limit on many versions of Windows, Abyss Web Server does not

-IIS which ships with XP Pro is limited to 10 TCP/IP inbound connections.
-This is not a technical limitation but it is rather crippled by Microsoft to make IIS on XP Pro not usable as a production system (and to push customers to purchase server editions of the their operating system as these editions ship with an IIS release with no such limitations).
+IIS which ships with most Home and Pro editions of Windows is limited to 10 TCP/IP inbound connections.
+This is not a technical limitation but it is rather crippled by Microsoft to make IIS on these systems not usable as a production server and to push customers to purchase licences for the server editions of the their operating system as these editions include an IIS release with no such limitations.

 How many visitors can a site hosted by Abyss Web Server have?